-- It makes it easier for people to contact you
+- It’s easier for people to contact you

-- It shows you have some amount of technical knowledge
+- Shows you have some amount of technical knowledge

 Required elements are bolded, the rest are recommended where relevant: